rossng/hmatrix/INSTALL.md

 $ pacman -S mingw-w64-x86_64-toolchain mingw-w64-x86_64-glpk mingw-w64-x86_64-gsl
 ```

-You may also need to make the following changes:
+You may also need to make the following changes to the Cabal files:

 * `packages/base/hmatrix.cabal`
   * From `extra-libraries: libopenblas libgcc_s_seh-1 libgfortran libquadmath-0`